Cash Back vs Travel Rewards: Which Is Better for Travelers in 2026?

 Pros of Travel Rewards:

-- Greater Travel Value: One of the standout advantages of travel rewards is the potential for higher travel value.
-When redeemed for travel expenses, credit card points can offer more value per point than their cash back counterparts.
+• Greater Travel Value: One of the best advantages of travel rewards is the potential for higher travel value.
+When redeemed for travel expenses, credit card points can offer much more value per point than cash back ever could.

 Cons of Travel Rewards:

-- Annual Fees: Most cash back credit cards don’t have an annual fee while travel rewards cards do.
-The fees can cost as much as $695.
-That is a lot of money but you can offset the cost of the cards if you take advantage of the different perks that come with the card.
+• Annual Fees: Most cash back credit cards don’t have an annual fee while travel rewards cards do.
+The fees can cost as much as $895.
+That hurts just typing it.
+It is a lot of money but you can offset the cost of the cards if you take advantage of the different perks that come with the card.

-- Points Devaluation: Hotel and airline programs are known to devalue the points or miles of their programs.
-This means the amount of points or miles that you will need to book a flight or room will cost you more.
-There are times where they will give people a heads up about the devaluation and other times they don’t.
+• Points Devaluation: Hotel and airline programs are known to devalue the points or miles of their programs.
+This means the amount of points or miles you will need to book a flight or room will go up.
+There are times where they will give people a heads up about the devaluation and other times they do not.

 One way to work around this problem is to have flexible rewards.
 That way if a particular hotel or airline devalues their points or miles, you can transfer your points to a different program.